Jupyter Notebook

 )

-Additionally, you can transform data, plot them or train models using Pipelines.
-We have an example article that you can follow step by step regarding how to create an Anomaly Detection Solution
+Additionally, you can transform data, plot it, or train models using Pipelines.
+See our dedicated guide on how to create an Anomaly Detection Solution

 Visualizing entities content

-method for all the entities on the platform, where you can easily print its content in a notebook.
+method for all the entities on the platform, to print their contents directly in your notebook:

 Showing plots